 Dr. Derby is shown as the owner of 352 Beacon on the original building permit application, dated November 6, 1885, on the final building inspection report, dated December 2, 1886, and on the 1888, 1898, and 1908 Bromley maps.

-He maintained is medical offices with Dr. J. Orne Green at 182 Marlborough from about 1888, and probably somewhat earlier, until about 1909.
+He maintained is medical offices with Dr. J. Orne Green at 182 Marlborough from 1887 until 1909.

 Hasket and Sarah Derby continued to live at 352 Beacon until 1910, when they moved to Milton.
 He died in August of 1914, and Sarah Derby moved to 13 Hereford.